Diocese of Joliet: Reports of sex abuse

-A list released by the diocese in August 2018 revealed the names of 35 clergy who served in the diocese during a 70-year period and were "credibly accused" of sex abuse.
-On August 31, 2018, it was announced that the diocese had agreed to pay $1.3 million to three males who claimed they had been sexually abused in the diocese during the early 1980s.
+A list released by the diocese in August 2018 revealed the names of 35 clergy who served in the diocese during a 70-year period and were credibly accused of sex abuse.
+That same month, the diocese announced that it had agreed to pay $1.4 million to two brothers and another male who said they had been sexually abused by Leonardo Mateo during the early 1980s.
+The plaintiffs stated that Mateo would take them for ice cream and swimming, then sexually assault them at his residence.
+After the diocese started receiving complaints about Mateo in 1991, he admitted some guilt.
+The diocese removed him from ministry.
+Before the end of the year, Mateo returned to his native Philippines.

-On October 31, 2019, Conlon and the Diocese of Joliet were named in a $100,000 sexual abuse lawsuit.
-The defendant was a developmentally disabled man who had been sexually assaulted in 2017 at the Shapiro Developmental Center in Kankakee, Illinois.
-The assailant, Father Richard Jacklin, was arrested for the assault.
-The lawsuit charged the diocese and Conlon with improper vetting of Jacklin's background and negligent supervision of him.
+In October 2019, Conlon and the diocese were named in a $100,000 sexual abuse lawsuit.
+The plaintiff was Barry Lowy, the legal guardian of a developmentally disabled man at Shapiro Developmental Center in Kankakee.
+The assailant was the priest Richard Jacklin, who was discovered performing oral sex on the man in 2017.
+Jacklin was convicted of sexual assault in 2022 and in January 2023 was sentenced to 18 years in prison.